jgm/cmark-hs/README.md

 **A note on security:**  This library does not attempt to sanitize HTML output.
 We recommend using [xss-sanitize] to filter the output.

+**A note on stability:**  There is a good chance the API will change significantly after this early release.

 [CommonMark]: http://commonmark.org
 [libcmark]: http://github.com/jgm/cmark
 [benchmarks]: https://github.com/jgm/cmark/blob/master/benchmarks.md